libsdl-org/sdlwiki/SDL2/SDL_HINT_IDLE_TIMER_DISABLED.md

 [SDL_DisableScreenSaver](SDL_DisableScreenSaver)() accomplish the same thing on iOS.
 They should be preferred over this hint.

-This variable can be set to the following values: "0" - Enable idle timer "1" - Disable idle timer
+This variable can be set to the following values:

-## Default
+- "0": Enable idle timer

-By default the idle timer is enabled.
+- "1": Disable idle timer

 ----
 [CategoryAPI](CategoryAPI), [CategoryAPIMacro](CategoryAPIMacro), [CategoryDefine](CategoryDefine), [CategoryHints](CategoryHints), [CategoryDraft](CategoryDraft)